Themed Image2

 Can you tell me what is wrong with my horse?

 I usually discuss hoofcare, saddlery, dentistry and the way in which the horse is kept with owners.
 This is purely in the best interests of the horse, as all of these have an impact on its physical condition.
-I do not make judgments and respect the fact that all owners make different choices in their riding discipline and horse care approach.
+I do not make judgments and respect the fact that all owners make different choices.

 What does a session involve?

-An initial session can last up to 90 minutes, as a lot of assessment is involved.
-A second session usually lasts up to an hour, with more time for discussion with the owner.
+An initial session can last 75 to 90 minutes.
+A second session usually lasts up to an hour.
 Regular maintenance sessions are usually shorter, as there is less to address.

 Is there a ‘right time’ for a session?